GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

-# Networking
+# Networking with Network Virtual Appliance

-This stage sets up the shared network infrastructure for the whole organization which also require Network Virtual Appliances (NVAs).
+This stage sets up the shared network infrastructure for the whole organization.
+It is designed for those who would like to leverage Network Virtual Appliances (NVAs) between trusted and untrusted areas of the network, for example for Intrusion Prevention System (IPS) purposes.

-It adopts the common “hub and spoke” reference design, which is well suited for multiple scenarios and offers several advantages versus other designs:
+It adopts the common “hub and spoke” reference design, which is well suited to multiple scenarios, and offers several advantages versus other designs:

 - the “hub” VPC centralizes external connectivity to on-prem or other cloud environments, and is ready to host cross-environment services like CI/CD, code repositories, and monitoring probes
 - the “spoke” VPCs allow partitioning workloads (e.g. by environment like in this setup), while still retaining controlled access to central connectivity and services
 - Shared VPC in both hub and spokes splits management of network resources in specific (host) projects, while still allowing them to be consumed from workload (service) projects
 - the design also lends itself to easy DNS centralization, both from on-prem to cloud and from cloud to on-prem

-Connectivity between hub and spokes is established here via [VPC peering](https://cloud.google.com/vpc/docs/vpc-peering), which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing.
+Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer higher bandwidths, lower latencies, at no additional costs and with a very low managemenet overhead.
 Different ways of implementing connectivity, and their respective pros and cons, are discussed below.

 The following diagram illustrates the high-level design, and should be used as a reference for the following sections.
-The final number of subnets, and their IP addressing design will of course depend on customer-specific requirements, and can be easily changed via variables or external data files without having to edit the actual code.
+The final number of subnets, and their IP addressing design will of course depend on the customer-specific requirements, and can be easily changed via variables or external data files, without any need to edit the actual code.

 <p align="center">
   <img src="diagram.svg" alt="Networking diagram">